-As an unashamed introvert and Highly Sensitive Person, I characterize myself as a therapist that emphasizes validation, gentleness, and compassion.
-I strive to blend the practical that help to improve your life day-by-day and the kind of change that only comes through bone-deep exploration of self.
+As an unashamed introvert and complete geek, I characterize myself as a therapist that emphasizes validation, gentleness, and compassion.
+I strive to blend the practical skills that help to improve your life day-by-day and the kind of change that only comes through bone-deep exploration of self.

 My style can look very different depending on who is sitting across from me.
 I try to be flexible with my therapeutic approach to fit not only the problems you are coming in with, but also your personality and what approaches work for you.
-Some people do well with structure.
-Others prefer less structure.
+If you are a geek or a nerd, then you've come to the right place!
+I will happily integrate nerd-culture into or therapeutic work together.
 I am comfortable adapting to meet whatever needs come up in the room.

 I see myself as a guide--you need to do the walking because no one else can do that for you.
 My role is to point out things you might be missing and let you know if you start heading backwards, instead of towards your goals.

 I also highly value the therapeutic relationship.
-Research shows strongly that specific interventions only account for a fraction of positive change in therapy.
-The biggest factor in positive outcomes is the relationship between therapist and client.
+Research shows that the most important thing that helps people get better is the relationship between therapist and client.
 Because of that, I encourage open dialogue about our working relationship.

 Approach to DIVERSITY